mcci-catena/docker-iot-dashboard/README.md

 2. An instance of [InfluxDB](https://www.influxdata.com/), which stores the data as time-series measurements with tags.
 3. An instance of [Grafana](http://grafana.org/), which gives a web-based dashboard interface to the data.

+To make things more specific, most of the description here assumes use of Microsoft Azure.
+However, I have tested this on Ubuntu 16 LTS without difficulty (apart from the additional complexity of setting up `apt-get` to fetch docker, and the need for a manual install of `docker-compose`).
+I belive that this will work on any Linux or Linux-like platform that supports docker, docker-compose, and node-red.
+It's likely to run on a Raspberry Pi 2, and it might even run on a C.H.I.P. computer... but as of this writing, this has not been tested.

 ## Security
 This version uses fixed login keys, which you should edit prior to deploying.
 The keys are in the files `ingressdb/.env` and `grafana/.env`.